DragonBlame/tpf-dragons-edition/WABBAJACK.md

   - [The Microsoft Visual C++ Redistributable - Visual Studio 2015, 2017, 2019, and 2022 X64](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-160#visual-studio-2015-2017-2019-and-2022).
   - The latest version of Skyrim - 1.6.353. with the Anniversary Upgrade.

+ > **Warning**: The Anniversary Upgrade isn't optional.
+Without it the modlist just won't load for you.

 ---